prashantsail/serve/.circleci/README.md

 * Dockerfile - Dockerfile for prashantsail/pytorch-serve-build

 ## Local CircleCI cli
-To make it easy for developers to debug build issues locally, Pytorch serve supports CircleCI cli for running a job in a container on your machine.
+To make it easy for developers to debug build issues locally, TorchServe supports CircleCI cli for running a job in a container on your machine.

 #### Dependencies
 1. CircleCI cli ([Quick Install](https://circleci.com/docs/2.0/local-cli/#quick-installation))